usafa-astro-331/Astro-331X/lab_04a_attitude_determination/README.md

 In this lab you will build and test FlatSAT's attitude determination system including sun sensors, a magnetometer, and a rate gyroscope.

-If I update the code in time, you will save attitude data to FlatSAT’s SD card storage and stream it over your XBee radio link.

 ## equipment

 - 1 laptop